 Gokarna is a city in the Karnataka district of Uttara Kannada that translates to ‘cow’s ear.’
 According to popular mythology, it is the location where Lord Shiva emerged from Mother Earth’s incarnation in the form of a cow.
 The town is interspersed with ancient temples and is home to one of the oldest temples since time immemorial, Mahabaleshwar, which is enshrined with Lord Shiva.

 Furthermore, the town’s rural appearance has drawn the attention of many tourists and foreigners.
-There are numerous beaches, pilgrimage sites, and waterfalls that are popular tourist destinations.
-In fact, the town is built around the River Aghanashini, which is considered a sacred spot by believers.
+Numerous beaches, pilgrimage sites, and waterfalls are popular tourist destinations.
+The town is built around the River Aghanashini, which is considered a sacred spot by believers.
 The tranquil beaches are ideal for water-sport activities such as surfing, scuba diving, snorkelling, parasailing, and jet skiing.

 - Nearest Railway Station: Ankola Railway Station (20 km)